DONBAS: Luhansk: Orthodox cathedral, more Protestant churches raided

 Orthodox themselves to blame for raids, confiscations?An official of the police Department for Combating Extremism and Organised Crime in Luhansk, who gave his name only as Sergei, insisted that the two Orthodox priests are "at liberty" and are free to continue to conduct religious activity.
 "There are no repressions," he claimed to Forum 18 on 9 April.
 He refused to say if any further measures will be taken against the two priests.

 Asked if officials are restricting the movements of the two priests, Sergei initially claimed they could go where they liked.
-Asked if that meant they could travel to Moscow, Kiev or Riga if they wished to, he appeared to get angry.
+Asked if that meant they could travel to Russia's capital Moscow, Ukraine's capital Kyiv, or Lativa's capital Riga if they wished to, he appeared to get angry.
 "You've been given false information," he claimed.
 "We won't talk to you again."
 He then put the phone down.

 Andrei Litsoev, head of the Religious Organisations and Spirituality Department of the Culture, Sport and Youth Ministry in Luhansk, blamed the Orthodox Church of Ukraine itself for its problems.
 "They're guilty," he insisted to Forum 18 from Luhansk on 10 April.
 "It is not registered, so it doesn't exist.
 They can't conduct their activity.
 They show no desire to legalise their situation."